 Witmer also acts as past President of AIRI, the Association of Independent Research Institutes, as well as serving on AIRI’s Board of Directors and Government Affairs Committee.
 AIRI brings together nearly 100 independent, not-for-profit biomedical and behavioral research institutes whose mission is to enhance the ability of its members to improve human health and advance knowledge.

+Prior to joining the Salk, Witmer worked for the international accounting firm of Deloitte & Touche.
 She is a Certified Public Accountant and holds a BS in business administration from San Diego State University.